MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/sql-server-connector-registry-modification.md

 > Follow the steps in this section carefully.
 Serious problems might occur if you modify the registry incorrectly.
 Before you modify it, [back up the registry for restoration](https://support.microsoft.com/help/322756) in case problems occur.

 > [!NOTE]
-> **Enhanced registry setting for logging error and information messages in teh Appliaction Event Log  are only valid for SQL Connector version: 1.0.6.0 and greater**
+> **Enhanced registry setting for logging error and information messages in the Application Event Log  are only valid for SQL Connector version: 1.0.6.0 and greater**

 > [!NOTE]
   > Versions 1.0.0.440 and older have been replaced and are no longer supported in production environments.
 Upgrade to version 1.0.1.0 or later by visiting the [Microsoft Download Center](https://www.microsoft.com/download/details.aspx?id=45344) and using the instructions on the [SQL Server Connector Maintenance & Troubleshooting](../../../relational-databases/security/encryption/sql-server-connector-maintenance-troubleshooting.md) page under "Upgrade of SQL Server Connector."